basho/basho_docs/source/languages/en/riak/references/appendices/concepts/Eventual-Consistency.md

 at least two copies, whereas writes also use a quorum of 2 to enforce strong consistency.

-Remember that R + W > N ensures strong consistency in a cluster, meaning that a read following a particular write will return the previously written data.

 When data is written with a quorum of 2, Riak sends the write request to all three replicas anyway, but returns a successful reply when two of them acknowledged a successful write on their end.
 One node may